graphql-java/graphql-java/docs/subscriptions.rst

 changes.
 The field selection set will applied to the underlying data and are represented just like any other graphql query.

-What is special is that the initial result of a subscription query is a Reactive Streams ``Publisher`` object which you need to use to get the future values.
+What is special is that the initial result of a subscription query is a reactive-streams ``Publisher`` object which you need to use to get the future values.

+You need to use ``SubscriptionExecutionStrategy`` as your execution strategy as it has the support for the reactive-streams APIs.

 .. code-block:: java

+        GraphQL graphQL = GraphQL
+                .newGraphQL(schema)
+                .subscriptionExecutionStrategy(new SubscriptionExecutionStrategy())
+                .build();

         ExecutionResult executionResult = graphQL.execute(query);